 About

 I am a Ph.D.
-Candidate in the Department of Political Science at the University of Toronto and Associate at the Centre for the Study of Global Japan.
+Candidate in the Department of Political Science at the University of Toronto and an Associate at the Centre for the Study of Global Japan.
 I specialize in the fields of comparative politics and public policy.
-My dissertation project seeks to clarify the populist threat to democracies through a comparative perspective of political parties and policy processes.
-My research is supported by the Japan Foundation and the Tan Kah Kee Foundation.
+My dissertation project seeks to clarify the populist threat to democracies through a comparative perspective of political parties and policy processes in advanced industrial democracies.
+Using a mix of quantitative empirical analyses and elite interviews, I show how two facets of the party organization—the local party on the ground and the central body shaping policy and legislative processes—provide resilience against the populist threat.

+I possess in-depth contextual knowledge of Japan and East Asia more broadly and am fluent in three languages (English, Mandarin Chinese, and Japanese).
 I graduated with an M.A. in Regional Studies: East Asia from Columbia University and a B.A.
 (Hons) in Japanese Studies and Economics from the National University of Singapore.

 Born and raised in Singapore.
-Fluent in Mandarin Chinese and Japanese.

 Research